 Am I required to tell employees that I have employers’ liability insurance?

-The short answer is: yes, you need to make your employees aware that your business is covered by employers’ liability insurance.
+You need to make your employees aware that your business is covered by employers’ liability insurance.

 Whenever you take out an insurance policy or renew an existing policy, your authorised insurer will provide your business with a certificate of employers’ liability insurance.
 That certificate will indicate the minimum level of coverage provided by the policy and the name of the company or companies covered.
-You are subsequently required by law to display a copy of that certificate in a place that employees can easily access it and read it.

 That being said, you don’t have to worry about displaying it in your staff break room.
 Since 2008, companies have been allowed to display their insurance certificate electronically.
-If you choose to go down this route, you’ll need to make sure your employees know how to find it, where to find it and have reasonable access to it.
+If you choose to go down this route, you’ll need to make sure your employees know how to find it, where to find it, and have reasonable access to it.
 Sharing the link as part of a digital staff handbook or on a staff intranet system that all employees have access to, are commonly used electronic display methods.

-You will be allowed to use the same certificate in all company locations if you have employees working in England, Wales, Northern Ireland, Scotland, Guernsey or the Isle of Man.
 If you have employees working on offshore installations or associated structures, you don’t need to provide and display a copy of your insurance certificate at every location.
 But if an employee asks to see a copy of the certificate you are required to provide them with a copy as soon as is reasonable – normally 10 working days.

 You are not required to keep or display out of date copies of insurance certificates.
 That being said, it’s generally advisable to keep a complete record of a company’s employers’ liability insurance policies.
 That’s because some diseases could take decades to appear, and so former or current employees may ultimately choose to make a claim against your company for the time period in which they were exposed to an illness – which could fall under a previous insurance policy period.